Scholarships for Hispanic Women — 30 Verified Awards & Deadlines

 🔗 Apply/info: https://www.hispanicscholar.org/apply

-Prospanica Foundation Scholarships (business, grad/undergrad)
+Prospanica Foundation Scholarships (business, undergrad and grad)

-💰 Amount: Often up to $5,000 (varies).
+💰 Amount: Up to $5,000 per scholarship award.

 🔗 Apply/info: https://prospanica.org/scholarships/